Communal cleaning, grounds maintenance and window cleaning

 Our contractors typically visit several estates in one day.
 They are entitled to a break and may spend it on site.
 Taking a break should not stop them e team from carrying out their work to the specification.

 Cleaning teams periodically clean underneath furniture in communal areas, but they will not move customers’ possessions to clean underneath them.
 Communal corridors should be kept clear at all times for fire safety reasons.

 Our window cleaning teams clean communal windows on a quarterly basis.
 They won’t generally clean the windows to individual flats.

-You may wish to consider appointing a local window cleaner to clean the windows to your flat, if you cannot do this yourself.
-Speak to your neighbours to find out if you could ‘club together’.
+You could consider appointing a local window cleaner to clean the windows to your flat, if you can't do this yourself.
+Why not speak to your neighbours to find out if you could ‘club together’?